Nurses Clock In At Home As A Nurse Resource Provider...

 Becoming A Foster Parent

-A faster option in becoming a Nurse-Resource (foster) Provider to get your family, and home certified by a Foster Family Agency (FFA) who is contracting for the medically fragile foster care population.
+A faster option for becoming a Nurse-Resource (foster) Provider is to get your family and home certified by a Foster Family Agency (FFA) which is contracting for the medically fragile foster care population.
 Angels In Waiting is working with Olive Crest FFA .
-Please speak to the Olive Crest office in your area, and tell them Linda from Angels in Waiting sent you; Katie is our nurse-resource provider contact at Olive Crest her contact Information: Katie Takeshita, LCSW
+Please speak to the Olive Crest office in your area, and tell them Linda from Angels in Waiting sent you.
+Katie is our nurse-resource provider at Olive Crest.
+Her contact information: